Swipe left or right to close the panel.

 Toyota Sienta slightly elevated third-

 row seats, headroom is passable and legroom is poor, but if the second-row seats are slid forward (to one of eight fore-aft positions), those legs, knees and feet right at the back have a bit more parking space.
 The two talking heads in the third row, incidentally, don't receive much air-con (there are no extra a/c vents beyond those on the dashboard), which might be an issue in our hot weather.
-There's plenty of space in the first row, but the seats are pretty narrow, with the one on the left also having too little travel / adjustment towards the rear.

 Price Tag